Model–view–viewmodel: Components of MVVM pattern

 The view model is an abstraction of the view exposing public properties and commands.
 Instead of the controller of the MVC pattern, or the presenter of the MVP pattern, MVVM has a binder, which automates communication between the view and its bound properties in the view model.
 The view model has been described as a state of the data in the model.

 The main difference between the view model and the Presenter in the MVP pattern is that the presenter has a reference to a view, whereas the view model does not.
 Instead, a view directly binds to properties on the view model to send and receive updates.
 To function efficiently, this requires a binding technology or generating boilerplate code to do the binding.

-Under object-oriented programming, the view model can sometimes be referred to as a data transfer object.